Free download two communication ladders

 More languages will follow

 The ladders which you can download here for free, will appear in more languages.
-Available now is English.
-The languages Dutch, Polish, Swedish, Finnish, German and Slovak are in the making and will be added soon.
-With gratitude towards the translators: Ewa Rumistrzewicz (Polish), Angelica Hesselius (Swedish), Venya Kršňa (Slovak), Iris Starnberger (German) and Nina Mäki-Kihniä and Susanna Hämäläinen (Finnish).
+Available now is English, Finnish, German and Danish.
+The languages Dutch, Polish, Swedish and Slovak are in the making and will be added soon.
+With gratitude towards the translators: Ewa Rumistrzewicz (Polish), Angelica Hesselius (Swedish), Venya Kršňa (Slovak), Iris Starnberger (German) and Nina Mäki-Kihniä, Susanna Hämäläinen (Finnish) and Ute Lehmann (Danish).

-Translating the ladders yourself without consent of the publisher is not allowed.
+Translating or adapting the ladders yourself without consent of the publisher is not allowed.